Most people think there are only two kinds of Ohio auto insurance – full coverage and liability only.

 However, collision and comprehensive are only required if you have a lienholder that requires them.
-Most lienholders do require it, but if your vehicle is paid off then it is up to you to cover the vehicle or not.
+Most lienholders do require it, but if your vehicle is paid off then it is up to you whether you want to cover damage to your vehicle or not.

 Here are things to consider before choosing to carry liability only:

 How much money do you have in savings?
 If your car was totaled tomorrow, would you have enough to purchase a vehicle to replace it?
 If you only have enough for a down payment, could you financially handle car payments?

 How much is your car worth?
 If the car is worth $10,000, then you would be more likely to want to insure that value.
 If it’s worth only $1000 or less, you might feel it’s a risk you’re willing to take.

 The key here is to think about what would benefit you the most.
 Look at the insurance cost of liability only or full coverage.
 (We can run this comparison for you.)

 Our article Full Coverage Auto Insurance vs. Liability Only offers some additional helpful tips when deciding which route to go.

 Note: The exception to this rule often occurs when adding a teen driver.
 In this case, a "liability only" car can be a great idea to save big premium dollars, since the majority of the auto insurance premium for a teen driver comes from the comprehensive and collision coverage (we've seen 50-65% easy).
 Please feel free to download our report- "Teenage Drivers and Auto Insurance: Tips to Keep Them Safe and Help You Save Money"for lots of safety and money saving tips if you have a teen driver or are getting ready to add one.
 And as always, you can contact our friendly agents to quote vehicle and coverage differences when getting ready to add a teen driver.